Keyword Assisted Topic Models: The Dynamic

-We fit the dynamic \keyATM{} and the dynamic \wLDA{} to this corpus.
+We fit the dynamic \keyATM{} and \wLDA{} to this corpus.
 Since the SCD topic categories are supposed to be comprehensive, we do not include any additional topics that do not have keywords, i.e., $K=\widetilde{K}=14$.
 Therefore, all topics have some keywords for \keyATM.
 For the HMM specification, we use a total of 5 states, i.e., $R=5$, because 5 states performed the best in term of the commonly used perplexity measure.
-For the hyper prior parameters, we use the default values provided by the \keyATM{} package.\footnote{They are: $\gamma_1 = \gamma_2 = 1$, $\beta = 0.01$, $ \tilde{\beta} = 0.1$, $\eta_1 = 2$, $\eta_2 = 1$, and $\tilde{\eta}_1 = \tilde{\eta}_2 = 1$.} Finally, the implementation for the dynamic \wLDA{} is identical to that of the dynamic \keyATM{} with the exception of setting $\pi = 0$ (i.e., no keyword).
+For the hyper-parameters, we use the default values provided by the \keyATM{} package.
+Finally, the implementation for the dynamic \wLDA{} is identical to that of the dynamic \keyATM{} with the exception of setting $\pi = 0$ (i.e., no keyword).

 As in Section~\ref{subsec:base-empirical}, we run five independent Markov chains for 3,000 iterations for each model with different starting values independently sampled from the prior distribution.
-We compute the posterior means of $\phi_{kv}$ and $\theta_{dk}$ using equations~\eqref{eq:base_Ephi}~and~\eqref{eq:dyn-Etheta}.
+We compute the posterior means of $\phi^\ast_{kv}$ and $\theta_{dk}$ using Equations~\eqref{eq:base_Ephi}~and~\eqref{eq:dyn-Etheta}.
 After fitting the models, we match the resulting topics from the dynamic \wLDA{} with the SCD topics by maximizing its classification performance (see Section~\ref{subsec:base-qualitative-comparison}).
 There is no need to apply this procedure to the dynamic \keyATM{} because the topic labels are determined when specifying keywords before fitting the model.
 Thus, our empirical evaluation provides the least (most) favorable setting for the dynamic \keyATM{} (\wLDA).